slowjams/Distributed-Tracing-in-.NET/zzzOpenTelemetry.md

     internal Resource Resource => this.resource ??= this.ParentProvider.GetResource();

-    public override ExportResult Export(in Batch<Activity> activityBatch)   // serialize Activities to OTLP Protobuf and send to endpoin
+    public override ExportResult Export(in Batch<Activity> activityBatch)   // serialize Activities to OTLP Protobuf and send to endpoint
     {
         // Prevents the exporter's gRPC and HTTP operations from being instrumented. using var scope = SuppressInstrumentationScope.Begin();